jonrohan/styleguide/css/_drafts/selectors.md

 Put double quotes around attribute values in selectors. `button[type="submit"]`

+### Selector Depth

+In general it's good to keep selector depth at no more than `3`.
+For each layer of selectors you end up adding complexity and performance issues that could be hard to overcome.

+It's best to keep it simple.
+Try prefixing class names with namespaces like `.forms-header, .forms-input, .forms-textarea`.

 ### Hyphenate & lowercase class names

 Write all classnames lowercase and use hyphens.